-The halfway point of the Abby Grind is in one of the steepest sections of the route, so it is recommended to continue up the steep section until the trail levels off, where there is more room to breathe.
+The halfway point of the Abby Grind is in one of the steepest sections of the route.
+We recommend going up the steep section until the trail levels off.
+Here, there is more room to breathe.

 Howe Sound: Sea To Summit Trail

-The Sea to Sky Summit is 7.5 kilometres just one way, but don’t worry – there’s a gondola to take you back down at the end.
-Be sure you have money or a pass for the gondola.
+The Sea to Sky Summit is 7.5 kilometres just one way.
+Don’t worry, there’s a gondola to take you back down at the end.
+Be sure you have money, or a pass, for the gondola.

 Tri-Cities: Swan Falls

 This hike takes 3.5 hours and is a 10-kilometre round trip.
-While Buntzen Lake and most of the trails that circle the lake are dog-friendly, this path is not.
+While most of the trails at the lake are dog-friendly, this path is not.